Retirement, Investments, & Insurance for Individuals Build your knowledge Should you digitize your financial documents?

 Should you digitize your financial documents?

-More and more people are opting to store financial records digitally, from scanning important receipts and storing them on a home computer to accessing statements through electronic records only.
+More and more people are opting to store financial records digitally, from scanning important receipts and saving them on a home computer to accessing statements through electronic records only.
+But the potential for less paper and the possible pitfalls of cybertheft may make you both eager and wary about keeping your financial records online.

 Luckily, there are clear options for managing documents and ensuring you have what you need to track your retirement savings, safeguard your financial transactions, and access your estate plan.
+These rules of thumb can help you decide when to digitize documents and when to keep paper copies.

 Investment, retirement, and banking records